 Choose Your Deck Stain Wisely

 The type and brand of deck stain you use will obviously affect the outcome.
-Some deck stains are harder to apply while others are more user friendly and geared towards the do-it-yourselfer.
+Some deck stains are harder to apply while others are more user-friendly and geared towards the do-it-yourselfer.
 By doing some research you can choose a deck stain that is easy to apply and leaves little to no overlap marks.
-Water based stains typically dry more quickly and leave more overlap and brush marks than a slower drying oil based deck stain that would apply more evenly.
+Water-based stains typically dry more quickly and leave more overlap and brush marks than a slower drying oil based deck stain that would apply more evenly.

 Work In Small Areas

 When applying deck stain, it is best to work in small areas.
 A great method is to stain only one or two boards at a time.
 Start with one board and coat it as far as it spans across the deck before jumping back and starting on the next one.
-This helps eliminate lap marks and provides a much more even coat.
+This helps eliminate lap marks and provides a much evener coat.

 When applying deck stain with a sprayer or roller, you do not always get the most even look.
 Go back after you have stained a small area and back brush the stain with a good stain brush.
 This will even out the deck stain and give you a more professional looking appearance.
 Be careful not to over apply the deck stain.
-Not only can this give you an inconsistent look, it can cause drying and curing problems.
+Not only can this give you an inconsistent look, but it can also cause drying and curing problems.
 Once the wood stain has had a chance to soak in, back brush or use a stain rag to wipe any excess wood stain that might have dripped or left a puddle.